plabayo/rama/rama-quic/e2e/README.md

 ## Running

-One sequence per peer, from the repository root.
-Each also works from its own directory.
+Run one sequence per peer from the repository root:

 ```
-just test-quic-interop-quinn
+just rama-quic/test-interop-quinn
-just test-quic-interop-quiche
+just rama-quic/test-interop-quiche
-just test-quic-interop-aioquic
+just rama-quic/test-interop-aioquic
 ```

-`just qa-quic-interop-lint` runs formatting and Clippy across the shared library and all three peers; `just test-quic-interop` runs everything in the order CI does.
+`just rama-quic/qa-interop-lint` runs formatting and Clippy across the shared library and all three peers; `just rama-quic/test-interop` runs everything in the order CI does.

 ### What each peer needs